adoi/deno-port/README.md

   }

 ```
 The module works with different frameworks of Deno.
 You can check an example with OAK in the `examples/` folder.
+It is inspired by get-port, find-free-port or other related packages for nodejs.

 -----
 ## API